alexrainman/ModernHttpClient/README.md

 - CertificateOnly (default)

-- PublicKeysOnly: used if at least pins for one domain are provided.
+- PublicKeysOnly: used if at least pins for one domain are provided (sha256, sha1 and md5 public keys are supported).

 In Android, CLEARTEXT will be enabled by default in pre-Lollipop devices.
 To enable CLEARTEXT in Lollipop and above, usesCleartextTraffic or networkSecurityConfig is needed.